-Gets the call stack back-trace (stacktrace) of the last exception in the calling process as a list of {Module,Function,Arity,Location} tuples.
+Gets the call stack back-trace (stacktrace) for an exception that has just been caught in the calling process as a list of {Module,Function,Arity,Location} tuples.
 Field Arity in the first tuple can be the argument list of that function call instead of an arity integer, depending on the exception.